Company Car Allowance or Company Car

 Many businesses offer eligible employees the choice between choosing a company car or a company car allowance.

-For many, this can be a difficult choice with a number of different factors to take into consideration.
-The changing economic situation and fiscal framework has proven to be a dynamic backdrop to a driver’s decision.
-The wide availability of personal leasing through personal contract hire (PCH) and personal contract purchase (PCP) offer drivers a genuine alternative to a company vehicle.
+For many, this can be a difficult choice with many different factors to take into consideration.
+The changing economic situation and fiscal framework have proven a dynamic backdrop to a driver’s decision.
+The wide availability of personal leasing through personal contract hire (PCH) and personal contract purchase (PCP) offers drivers a genuine alternative to a company vehicle.

-From the employers perspective factors such as environmental impact and managing duty of care have impacted on the employer’s perspective on managing the fleet.
+From the employers perspective, factors such as environmental impact and managing duty of care have impacted the employer’s perspective on managing the fleet.

 The Employee Perspective

-Company cars form part of the employee benefits package for middle and senior level managers.
-Company cars are also offered to employees on a job need basis due to significant business travel or the need to carry stock for example.
-Some employers will offer a cash allowance alternative to all drivers but others restrict the ability to take cash at the job need level.
+Company cars form part of the employee benefits package for middle and senior-level managers.
+Company cars are also offered to employees on a job need basis due to significant business travel or the need to carry stock.
+Some employers will offer a cash allowance alternative to all drivers, but others restrict the ability to take cash at the job need level.

 Deciding on cash or company car will generally start with what is available on the company car choice lists and the specific wording of the company car policy document.
 Areas to consider will include: